jstray/lede-algorithms/README.md

 References:
 - An article which describes TF-IDF in more detail [TF-IDF is about what matters](https://planspace.org/20150524-tfidf_is_about_what_matters/)
-- A real life example of TF-IDF and cosine similarity used in journalism: [https://www.propublica.org/nerds/how-propublicas-message-machine-reverse-engineers-political-microtargeting](https://www.propublica.org/nerds/how-propublicas-message-machine-reverse-engineers-political-microtargeting)
+- A real life example of TF-IDF and cosine similarity used in journalism: [How ProPublica's Message Machine Reverse Engineers Political Microtargeting](https://www.propublica.org/nerds/how-propublicas-message-machine-reverse-engineers-political-microtargeting)
 - The [Overview document mining platform](overviewdocs.com), a powerful tool you can use to explore document sets, or OCR and convert them.
 See also this [visualization of the TF-IDF vectors](https://blog.overviewdocs.com/2012/03/16/video-document-mining-with-the-overview-prototype/) of a document set.

 Homework: